jtr13/EDAV/_book/intro.md

 There are also **several walkthroughs** where we work with data and discuss problems as well as some tips/tricks that will help you.

-We hope this resource serves you well.
+We hope this resource serves you well!

 ## What the Banners Mean